FerretDB/FerretDB/website/blog/2023-10-30-building-mongodb-like-developer-experience-vultr.md

 - **Vultr Cloud Compute:**
   Spin up and scale best-in-class VMs and Bare Metal in a few clicks in 32 cloud data center locations worldwide.
-  Cloud Compute, powered by the latest-generation AMD and Dell CPUs, puts global developers and businesses in the driver's seat, providing on-demand enterprise-grade cloud computing at industry-leading price-to-performance.
+  Cloud Compute, powered by the latest-generation AMD and Intel CPUs, puts global developers and businesses in the driver's seat, providing on-demand enterprise-grade cloud computing at industry-leading price-to-performance.
   Easily deploy and scale shared or dedicated VMs and Bare Metal at any of Vultr's cloud data centers, paying only for what you use.

 - **Vultr Cloud GPU:**